 Challenge number Detail of challenge 1 Speech and Language - As a result of the lockdown, our youngest children have missed out on the fundamental stages of their speech and language development.
-A number of children in Early Years/KS1, especially Year 1, and now in 2023-2024 Year 2 and Year 3 children are affected by this and are unable to communicate effectively with their peers/ adults, take turns, play safely and enjoy healthy relationships in school.
+A number of children in Early Years/KS1, especially Year 1, are unable to communicate effectively with their peers/ adults, take turns, play safely and enjoy healthy relationships in school.
 2 Attendance - Parental lack of engagement / understanding, especially linked to poor attendance of our PP children.
-This has resulted in children having significant gaps in learning.
+This has resulted in children having huge gaps in learning.

 3 Reading - PP children who are in the lowest 20% for phonics are making very little progress.
 Lack of support with learning at home compounds this.
 4 Wellbeing - For a minority of children, there is a lack of readiness to learn due to mental health difficulties/ difficulties regulating behaviour.